 Estate Planning, Probate and Trust Administration

-Protecting Assets And The Future Of Loved Ones Throughout The Midwest
+Protecting Assets & the Future of Loved Ones Throughout the Midwest

 Many people mistakenly believe that “estate planning” is only necessary for the extremely wealthy.
-Every adult should have a plan to ensure their assets will be protected and safely passed to the next generation.
+However, every adult should have a plan to ensure their assets are protected and safely passed to the next generation.
 A comprehensive, well-organized estate plan will optimize wealth preservation, accommodate special needs and disabilities, provide peace of mind, and much more.

 No one should go without an estate plan.
 Whether you are new to the process or have existing documents, our Oklahoma City estate planning attorneys can offer the strategic guidance you need to prepare for the future.
 Our team at The Schroeder Group can leverage tailored techniques that work to minimize taxes and court costs, facilitate efficient asset transfers, and meet your unique planning goals.